miob1781/soccer-xg-course-of-the-game/README.md

 Here is the paper:

 The code (in Python) consists of five notebooks:
-- the web scraper for the data from weltfussball.de:
+- the web scraper for the data from weltfussball.de: weltfussball_data
-- the data from weltfussball.de are merged with the data from FiveThirtyEight:
+- the data from weltfussball.de are merged with the data from FiveThirtyEight: spi_plus
-- analysis of these data:
+- analysis of these data: weltfussball_analysis
-- download of the data from statsbomb:
+- download of the data from statsbomb: statsbomb_data
-- analysis of the data from statsbomb:
+- analysis of the data from statsbomb: statsbomb_analysis